 - Surface marker buoy with at least 30metres of line.

-- Redundant gas source – pony cylinder.
+- Redundant gas source – pony cylinder and regulator.
 Must be accessible with one hand.

 - Redundant depth gauge and bottom timer, or dive computer.

-- Redundant surface signaling devices (Both visual and audible)
+- Redundant surface signalling devices (Both visual and audible)